ZupIT/beagle-docs/content/en/home/API/Actions/Navigate/Resetstack.md

 ## How to use it?

-On the example below, three screens were used: two firs used PushView to add the screens to the piles, the last one use **ResetStack** and reopens the first screen.
+On the example below, three screens were used.
+The two first used PushView to add the screens to the piles and the last one uses **ResetStack** and reopens the first screen.

-To test, you will need three endpoints:
+You will need three endpoints to test:

 1. The first endpoint will be what your frontend will call to render the screen zero.
 2. The second endpoint must be mapped **"/firstScreen"**, because this will be the chosen URL of the screen 0 button's navigation and for that the endpoint must return the screen 1.